 The Bottom Line

-Slovenia is a beautiful and safe country to spend your retirement.
+Slovenia, a heavily Roman Catholic nation, is a beautiful and safe country to spend your retirement.
 Although Slovenian is the main language spoken in this country, many people, especially younger people and urban residents, can speak English, too.
 The taxes in Slovenia are similar to those in the U.S., but the cost of living is significantly lower.
 Therefore, you can live a similar lifestyle as you would in the U.S. at a much lower cost.

 Tips on Affording Retirement